Academic futures

 What happens after you apply?

 All applications for the Care-Experienced Academic Futures scholarship will be checked for eligibility and assessed by a panel of academics.
-The panel will review applicants' admissions application and Care-Experienced Academic Futures application and will agree a priority ordering of candidates within the limits of available funding.
+The panel will review applicants' admissions applications and Care-Experienced Academic Futures applications and will agree a priority ordering of candidates within the limits of available funding.
 All applicants will be contacted with the outcome of their scholarship application by email, usually by the end of June.
 Final college placements will also be confirmed for awards that are tenable at specific colleges only.
 If you are offered and accept a scholarship, this means your funding is now secure as long as you meet the conditions of your offer of a place to study at Oxford.